Boundedness in families with applications to arithmetic hyperbolicity: Application to irregular surfaces

 \begin{theorem} Let $K$ be a finitely generated field over $\QQ$ and let $X$ be a projective integral surface over $K$.
 Assume that there is an abelian variety $A$ over $\overline{K}$ and a non-constant morphism from $X_{\overline{K}}$ $A$.
 If, for every \textbf{finite} extension $L$ over $K$, the set $ {X}(L)$ is finite, then, for every \textbf{finitely generated} extension $M$ of $K$, the set $X(M)$ is finite. \end{theorem} \begin{proof} Let $k:=\overline{K}$ and note that the assumption implies that $X_k$ is arithmetically hyperbolic over $k$.
-Now, since $X_k$ admits a non-constant morphism to some abelian variety $A$ over $k$, for every algebraically closed field $k;$ containing $k$, the projective variety $X_{k'}$ is arithmetically hyperbolic over $k'$ by Corollary \ref{cor:surfaces_text}.
-Moreover, the variety $X_{k'}$ also has an arithmetically-pure model over $k'$ by Lemma \ref{lem:existence_pure}, so that the result follows from Theorem \ref{thm:pure}. \end{proof}
+Now, since $X_k$ admits a non-constant morphism to some abelian variety $A$ over $k$, for every algebraically closed field $k'$ containing $k$, the projective variety $X_{k'}$ is arithmetically hyperbolic over $k'$ by Corollary \ref{cor:surfaces_text}.
+Since arithmetically hyperbolic varieties over $k'$ are groupless over $k'$ (see \cite[\S 3]{JAut}) and $X_{k'}$ admits a non-constant morphism to the abelian variety $A_{k'}$, it follows from Lemma \ref{lem:existence_pure} that $X_{k'}$ has an arithmetically-pure model.
+Thus, the result follows from Theorem \ref{thm:pure}. \end{proof}